Complaint: Tamuning murder suspect claims self-defense

-A 25-year-old man who was charged in the murder of 54-year-old Arthur Wakuk in Tamuning claims he stabbed the victim in self-defense.
+A 25-year-old man who was charged in the murder of 54-year-old Arthur Wakuk in Tamuning said he stabbed the victim in self-defense.

 Ronat Chutaro, 25, was charged with murder as a first-degree felony and aggravated assault as a second-degree felony.
 Each charge includes a special allegation of possession or use of a deadly weapon in the commission of a felony.